 We are a privately owned practice which charges fees that are based on the recommendation of the Australian Medical Association.
-We request full payment of the applicable consultation fee on the day of the appointment, other than in the circumstances noted below.
+We require full payment of the applicable consultation fee on the day of the appointment, other than in the circumstances noted below.

 A Medicare rebate typically applies to consultations and procedures.
 A gap payment may be incurred and this will vary dependent on the individual doctor and the complexity of the service provided.